top of page

 • Small Estates: Estates valued under $75,000, excluding homestead and exempt property, may qualify for a Small Estate Affidavit, avoiding the formal probate process.

 • Non-Probate Assets: Assets like joint accounts, life insurance policies, retirement accounts with named beneficiaries, and assets held in a living trust do not go through probate.
-These are transferred directly to beneficiaries, avoiding court involvement.

 • Community Property with Right of Survivorship: In Texas, some community property can pass directly to a surviving spouse without probate, provided it has the right of survivorship designation.